jdrichardsappacad/AppAcademy-Online-Onboarding-Instruction-Guide/ModuleInstructor/README.md

 Another proper option for learning the written material is through using the [Modular Curriculum][modular-curriculum]

-If there are recorded sessions of your Module's Lectures, this may also help you to get a feel for how your module's lecture is currently adminstered.
+If there are recorded sessions of your Module's Lectures, this may also help you to get a feel for how your module's lecture is currently administered.

 ## 2. Meet With The Current Module Instructor

 Feel free to Slack the current Module Instructor and ask for a meeting to learn the ins and outs of the Module.
-They will be able to fill in the gaps that perahps have not been filled thus far.
+They will be able to fill in the gaps that perhaps have not been filled thus far.

 ## 3. Shadow the Instructor